-A break interrupt stops the TIM counter.
+A break interrupt stops the TIM counter and inhibits input captures.

 The system integration module (SIM) controls whether status bits in other modules can be cleared during the break state.
 The BCFE bit in the break flag control register (BFCR) enables software to clear status bits during the break state.
 (See 21.5.4 SIM Break Flag Control Register.)